Board-Level AI Governance · Independent Advisory

 It fundamentally changes who owns decisions, where risk is located, and what boards are liable for.
 Standard productivity metrics do not capture this.

 83% of boards have no formal AI accountability structure.
-That is not a gap — it is a liability.
+That is not a gap.
+It is a liability.

 increase in boards citing AI risk